MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`loginOptions`** - **Additional options for login**<br>
 Input alias: `loginOpts`. `string`.
 Optional.
 Use when `enableRun = true && credsType = inputs`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional arguments passed to the Visual Studio App Center login step.
+The additional arguments that are passed to the Visual Studio App Center login step.
 <!-- :::editable-content-end::: -->
 <br>